ZJH66/ABCNAS-RL/README.md

+# ABCNAS-RL
-# This is the official implementation for Inferring Causal Protein Signaling Networks with Reinforcement Learning via Artificial Bee Colony Neural Architecture Search (ABCNAS-RL)
+This is the official implementation for Inferring Causal Protein Signaling Networks with Reinforcement Learning via Artificial Bee Colony Neural Architecture Search

 Data_format is .txt